heavyk/shake-sphere/glossary.md

 - *liege*: penis of noble *disposition*.
 - *courtier*: a *court* penis. usually very galant.
 - *lip*: usually vaginal lips, but *wordplay* often confuses the matter with something *words* come out of.
-- *head*: a thinking apparatus, sometimes located between the legs.
+- *head*: a thinking apparatus, sometimes located between the legs, and sometimes on the shoulders.
 - *cap*: something a *head* goes into.
 - *glove*: something that fits tightly around the *fingers* (usually refers to a vagina).
 - *chair*: something that a buttocks sits upon. [also comes with imagery of a man with an erect penis having someone sit on his lap]